-- How do I answer someone else's extension from my phone (the equivalent of **3)
+- How do I answer someone else's extension from my phone?

-- You can still dial **3 to pickup calls on your phone, or use the button on the screen.
-However, you must have a pickup group configured to use this, please email firstname.lastname@example.org to have this set up.
-Please include details of the extensions you wish included in the pickup group.
+- You can dial **3 to pickup calls on your phone, or use the 'pickup' button on the handset.
+However, you must have a pickup group configured to use this, which can be set up for you in phoneman by your phoneman administrator.

 Chorus Web Portal